 Hawkshead has impressive literary links – William Wordsworth attended the local grammar school, and Beatrix Potter lived just up the road.
 The 17th-century Queen’s Head on the village’s main street is a stone’s throw from Esthwaite Water and surrounded by fells and forests.
 Behind the pub’s flower-bedecked exterior, low oak-beamed ceilings, wood-panelled walls, slate floors and welcoming fires create a relaxed, traditional setting.
-Ales include Hartleys Cumbria Way and Robinsons Double Hop, and nearly a dozen wines are served by the glass.
+Ales include Cumbria Way and Robinsons Double Hop, and nearly a dozen wines are served by the glass.
 Local suppliers are proudly listed on the menu, which brims with their fresh, quality ingredients.
-At lunchtime, sandwiches such as steak and blue cheese with red onion marmalade refuel the ramblers.
-In the evening you might start with beetroot-cured salmon and horseradish mayonnaise; or king scallops, black pudding and apple purée; and continue with slow-cooked milk-fed Lakeland lamb shoulder, rosemary-infused creamed potatoes, burnt onion, chantenay carrots, mint and redcurrant jus.
-Coconut and tonka bean pannacotta could be one of the desserts.
+At lunchtime, stone-baked pizzas and sandwiches such as rump steak and blue cheese or fish fingers with tartare sauce refuel the ramblers.
+In the evening you might start with garden pea and mint risotto or sauteed wild mushrooms with fried duck egg, white truffle oil and sour dough; and continue with pan-seared duck breast with sweet potato puree, tenderstem broccoli, baby carrots, radish and a white wine reduction.
+Dark chocolate torte with chocolate and hazelnut ice cream and sweetened beetroot could be your desserts.